 BASIC FUNCTION: To integrate CCRI's Guiding Principles by providing professional, client-centered guidance and support to individuals who have physical and/or intellectual disabilities, mental health conditions and/or medical care needs.
 This position provides personal or medical cares as needed, teaches appropriate behaviors and provides behavior management assistance.
 Assists in developing and/or teaching daily living skills as written in the Coordinated Service and Support Plan (CSSP).
 Assists people with reaching personal goals, learning new skills and community integration.

 CLASSIFICATION: Full-time or Part-time/Non-Exempt/Service

 REPORTS TO: Residential Coordinator(s)

 QUALIFICATIONS: High school education or equivalent preferred.
 Dependability and reliability required.
 Essential functions of the position include English language proficiency in both written and spoken English.
-Applicants must exhibit good communication skills as exhibited by being able to articulate thoughts clearly, being able to speak clearly, and showing a positive attitude.
-Must have good decision-making skills.
-Must have the ability to operate a personal computer.
-Must have the ability to work well with others, accurately complete written documentation in a timely manner, maintain confidentiality, and transfer clients (if required) using proper lifting techniques.
-Required to have dependable transportation, a current driver's license, car insurance and a clear driving record.
+Applicants must exhibit good communication skills and the ability to verbally express thoughts clearly.
+Applicant must accurately complete written documentation in a timely manner.
+Must have the ability to operate and navigate a personal computer.
+Must have the ability to work well with others, show a positive attitude, and maintain confidentiality.
+Must be able to transfer clients (if required) using proper lifting techniques.
+Required to have dependable transportation, a current driver's license, car insurance and driving record must meet our insurability standards.
 Must pass a comprehensive criminal background check and be at least 18 years of age.
 Must pass First Aid competency, CPR competency and the CCRI Medication Administration Course (SLS only).